An Awakening

 Click Here

-A darkened set with flickering stars in the background, the dark dress with the sparkles, and the audience with the wavering lights, provided Loren's soft and delicate opening all it needed to create a dream-like atmosphere for this song.
+With the white cloud at her feet, obscuring the stage, the darkened set with flickering stars in the background, the dark dress with the sparkles, and the audience with their waving lights, it appeared she was literally standing on a cloud somewhere far above a rainbow.
+It provided the soft, delicate opening all it needed to create a dream-like atmosphere for this version.
 Choosing staccato over legato, with subtle tempo changes, seemed to make it all the more personal, and with her gestures and expressiveness, you almost feel she's addressing you directly, but with song rather than speech.
 Several things that caught my attention seemed to go unnoticed by many reviewers and reactors, despite their praise.
 First, there was a wonderful ability to move back and forth between open and closed vocal folds, pushing and pulling back the volume with amazing control, so that it was never too little or too much.
 Secondly, listen again to the phrase ... " high above the chimney tops, that's where you'll find me."
 Note the short breath that was taken after "where" (at 1:04).
 Now note the next breath you see her take, which is at the end of " ... over the rainbow" (at 1:23).
 That's a nineteen-second full belt without a breath.
 With Loren's bridge between Soprano and Mezzo Soprano, she made it sound as if it's all chest-driven by her ability to carry so much chest up to mix with her head voice, creating so much power and resonance.
 If you compare covers of her performance, including the slightly altered version sung for the BGT 2024 Finals, you'll see there were several breaths taken during that vocal phrase compared to none by Loren.
+This is a solely-owned moment that rivals the similar shared moment during "Canto Della Terra" with Andrea Bocelli.
 Next is another oversight by so many reviewers.
 During the phrase, "...the dreams that you dream of," there's a slow upward run on "the", followed by a seamless up-down-up run through at least five notes on "dreams"...but with a vocal flip executed right in the middle!
 I'm neither a singer nor a vocal coach, but I'm a good enough listener not to miss or overlook something like that.
 I was glad to see the cameraman catch one audience member who knew exactly what she was hearing.
-Lastly, the contrast between the soft notes, the powerful belt, and then back to the soft ending was performed with such precise control, but I only recall seeing that mentioned once or twice in all the reviews.
-Not to lose sight of our main theme, both of these performances on AGT Fantasy 2024 are in stark contrast to what viewers had seen only two years earlier on BGT, not just in vocal display, but in the artist herself.
+Lastly, the contrast between the soft notes, the powerful belt, and then back to the soft ending was performed with such precise control, yet I only recall seeing it mentioned once or twice in all the reviews.
+Not to lose sight of our main theme, both of these performances on AGT Fantasy 2024 simply show the stark contrast to what viewers had seen only two years earlier on BGT, not just in vocal display, but in the artist herself.

 Sugoi Desu!
 One For The Ages